-Escorted small-group Japan tour highlighting spring cherry blossoms and autumn foliage.
+Escorted small-group Japan tour from Canada highlighting spring cherry blossoms and autumn foliage.

 This extraordinary journey of cultural discovery showcases the best of the Land of the Rising Sun.
 From the present capital of Tokyo to the former imperial seat of Kyoto, Japan’s perfect blend of ancient traditions with super modernity is on full display.

 This Japan tour isn’t just about sightseeing.
 Special events include sushi making lesson, sake tasting, a traditional cultural show, and full course Japanese dinner banquets.

 - Small group size (20 maximum).

 - Expert local guides hand-picked by company owners.

 Meal Code: B = breakfast / L = lunch / D = dinner